A Glug of Oil

 Making Jam in a Panasonic Bread Maker

-Having recently reviewed the Panasonic SD-ZB2502 Bread Maker at the time of writing I hadn't tried making jam so as promised I gave it a go.
+Having recently reviewed this Panasonic SD-ZB2502 Bread Maker at the time of writing, I hadn't tried making jam, so as promised, I gave it a go.

-So, to make jam in the Panasonic bread maker (please note not all models have a menu for making jam) simply layer fruit and jam sugar in the bread pan.
+So, to make jam in the Panasonic bread maker (please note that not all models have a menu for making jam), simply layer fruit and jam sugar in the bread pan.

 Select the correct menu, press START and sit back while jam happens.

-Nice and spicy and while cooking the kitchen smelt amazing.
-Am I impressed with this bread maker - it's a big fat YES from me.
+While cooking, the kitchen smelled amazing.
+Am I impressed with this bread maker?
+It's a big fat YES from me.

 6 comments